LittleCottage/git-novice/_episodes/03-create.md

 ~~~
 {: .bash}

-If you are using a different version of git than I am, then then the exact
+If you are using a different version of git than I am, then the exact
 wording of the output might be slightly different.

 ~~~